henrybarnacle/Neighborhood-Map-project/README.md

 An app to display a map of a neighborhood, with markers for several locations and a side-menu with a list of those locations.

+To run the app, the index.html file contained within the Neighborhood Map Project folder must be opened in your web browser, for example in Google Chrome - (File / Open File / Neighborhood Map Project / index.html).

 I have chosen **Williamsburg,** **Brooklyn** as the neighborhood and a happy-hour themed map showing bars I regularly frequent.
 The app and map itsef is styled with a nightime theme to reflect this.